octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 # Preventing the user from using the same counter

-Let's try to make two contract calls to the `buyTicket` entrypoint, in a row.
-If we quicly click twice on the "Buy" button, a `Counter already in use` error may be raised as is shown below:
+Let's try to make two contract calls to the `buyTicket` entrypoint in a row.
+If we quickly click twice on the "Buy" button, a `Counter already in use` error is raised as shown below:
 ![](../../static/img/dapp/front17.png)

-It means that our first transaction is still in the mempool: the second transaction uses the same counter, hence the error notification.
+It means that our first transaction is still in the mempool and the second transaction uses the same counter, hence the error notification.

 The user should not be able to send a transaction if one is already in the mempool.
-These buttons therefor need to be disabled.
+These buttons therefore need to be disabled.

-We need to know if there is a pending transaction in the app: a boolean that we update before and after each transaction will be enough.
+We need to know if there is a pending transaction in the app.
+A boolean that we update before and after each transaction should be enough.

 ``` typescript jsx
 function App() {